opensearch-project/project-website/_posts/2025-07-10-Semantic-field-basics-Simplifying-semantic-search-in-OpenSearch.markdown

 To use a `semantic` field, follow these steps:

-1. **Register and deploy a model**: Register and deploy a ML model, such as one from Hugging Face, in OpenSearch.
+1. **Register and deploy a model**: Register and deploy an ML model, such as one from Hugging Face, in OpenSearch.
-2. **Create an index with a semantic field**: Define an index mapping that includes a semantic field and link it to the model using the model ID.
+2. **Create an index with a `semantic` field**: Define an index mapping that includes a `semantic` field and link it to the model using the model ID.
-3. **Index documents**: Index raw text documents directly: OpenSearch will automatically generate and store the embeddings.
+3. **Index documents**: Index raw text documents directly---OpenSearch will automatically generate and store the embeddings.
-4. **Run a semantic search query**: Use a `neural` query to search semantically over your data without manually handling embeddings.
+4. **Run a semantic search query**: Use a `neural` query to semantically search your data without manually handling embeddings.

 Each of these steps is detailed in the next sections.